 Checking to make sure your site is running on HTTPS is as simple as manually entering the various non-HTTPS iterations of your site domain—www.site.com; site.com; http://www.site.com—and making sure they’ve all been 301 redirected to the HTTPS iteration.

 You’ll then want to scour the search index for places where non-HTTPS URLs appear.
 You can use the Index Status report in Search Console to see which version of your site’s URLs are canonicalized.
 If you have to, manually canonicalize the HTTPS versions.

 For a super in-depth guide on making the switch from HTTP to HTTPS, read this.

 There’s a reason there’s no one prescribed recipe for a successful SEO audit.
 It’s the same reason SEO “best practices” are so often inconsistent.
 Google is a mystical beast.
 It changes its algorithm almost daily, and it rarely tells us why or how it did so.
 A one-size-fits-all SEO audit is unrealistic.

-That said: rest assured, the above 10 steps are time-tested, core elements to a successful SEO audit.
+That said: rest assured, these 10 steps are time-tested, core elements to a successful SEO audit.
 Remedy the flaws they reveal, and you’ll be well on your way to organic search supremacy.

 *SEO periodic table in introduction provided by Search Engine Land